 You can see detail nearby the facility by zoom this map (This map's rendering, depends on access traffic in this website).

-Throughout the year：Saturday（The groups more than ten guests can stay on weekdays.
-Please contact us.)
+From November to April：Only the groups more than ten guests can stay.
+Please contact us.

 327 Kotani, Matsunoyama Tokamachi-city, Niigata